Ian Veneracion: Career

-Personal life and career
+Personal life

-His father is renowned painter Roy Veneracion, while his mother is Susan Lopez-Veneracion.
-He grew up in Manila but spent many of his childhood summers in Liloan, Cebu where his mother originally came from.
-He is married to Pam (née Gallardo), an industrial engineer, with whom he has three children.
-Primarily known as an action star, he regained fame in 2015 due to the popularity of his loveteam with Jodi Sta.
-Maria.
+His father is renowned painter Roy Veneracion, while his mother is Susan López-Veneración.
+He grew up in Las Piñas but spent many of his childhood summers in Liloan, Cebu where his mother originally came from.
+He is of Spanish descent and is married to Pam (née Gallardo), an industrial engineer, with whom he has three children.
+Veneracion is an equipment engineer known to be an avid outdoorsman.
+He is a licensed private pilot, skydiver, paragliding pilot and scuba diver.
+He also engages in various outdoor activities such as trail riding, climbing, sailing and recreational fishing.
+Veneracion was a rider for the Shell-Yamaha motocross racing team between 2004 and 2006.